-To send flowers in memory of Curtis Toney, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Curtis Toney, please visit our Heartfelt Sympathies Store.

 Curtis Toney, son of the late Roland Toney and Mary Lee Grant Toney was born October 10, 1962 in New York, New York.
 He attended the public schools of the Lower East Side (LES) and later relocated to Bishopville, SC where he then graduated from Bishopville High School.